meng3540/jetsonNano-Kevin_Jacob_Teddy/README.md

 ### 2.1.
 Step 1

-Access the terminal of the Jetson device, install pip and upgrade it
+Access the terminal of the Jetson device, install pip, and upgrade it

 ```clike
 sudo apt update